Walbre/gcc-ctf-2024/web-mlweb/readme.md

 ## Website overview

-Looking at the source code, there are somme interesting parts :
+Looking at the source code, there are some interesting parts :

 In : routes/routes_user.py
 ```py